todar/VBA-Boilerplate/README.md

   <a name="underscore--case"></a><a name="1.3"></a>
   - [1.3](#underscore--case) Do not use underscore case.

     > Why?
 VBA uses underscores for pointing out events and implementation.
-Adding underscores not only makes it confusing, but can also lead to bugs.
+In fact, you can't implement another class if the other class has any public methods or properties with an underscore in the name otherwise you will get the error [Bad interface for Implements: method has underscore in name](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/bad-interface-for-implements-method-has-underscore-in-name) .
     ```vb
     ' bad
     Dim First_Name as String